-There is no cure for RA.
+There is currently no cure for RA.
 While symptoms may appear during disease flares and subside during remission periods, RA itself does not go away.
 However, there are effective treatments to manage many of the symptoms of rheumatoid arthritis and to help slow progression.

 Rheumatoid arthritis itself is not considered a fatal disease.
 However, severe RA can cause lung disease or cardiovascular complications that raise the risk of death.
 People living with RA also have a higher risk for developing diabetes, which can lower life expectancy.

 Rheumatoid arthritis symptoms can come and go with flares.
 Common triggers for flares include stress, overexertion, infection, and lack of sleep.

 No single diet has been proven by clinical studies to improve symptoms in everyone with RA.
-However, eating a healthy diet can help people with RA achieve and maintain a healthy weight, lower the risk of heart disease, and fight inflammation.
+However, eating a healthy diet can help people with RA achieve and maintain a balanced weight, lower the risk of heart disease, and fight inflammation.
 Read more about diet recommendations and other rheumatoid arthritis treatments.